MonolithProjects/home.base/README.md

 ## TO DO list

-- Automated backup of Home Assistant and Portainer config
+- Automated backup of heimdall, Home Assistant and Portainer configs
 - vSupport VM
 - Use the second compute node for dev environment
 - CI/CD using Github Actions